czhou578/Code-Samples-Project-Elpis/README.md

 # Code-Samples-Project-Elpis
+## No runnable app here.
+Just some code samples and files.

 These are code samples from my Summer 2021 work opportunity for Project Elpis, a serverless web based application designed to help underprivileged students track their post secondary career progress.
 Teachers are able to upload & assign different learning pathways